ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

  mounts the same data PV so I/O performance can be measured against the actual storage path Postgres will use.

-> **About the storage class.** The example below uses `topolvm-nvme`, an
+> **About the storage class.** The example below uses
+> `local-lvm-nvme` --a placeholder name.
+Substitute the StorageClass
+> name your provisioner exposes (e.g. `topolvm-default` for TopoLVM,
+> `lvms-vg1` for LVMS, the name you gave to your OpenEBS LVM-LocalPV
-> LVM-based local CSI provisioner.
-The choice of provisioner is not
+> StorageClass).
+The choice of *kind* of provisioner is what matters,
-> arbitrary — the BlockIO cap has to apply to the device the workload
+> not the name: the BlockIO cap has to apply to the device the workload
-> actually writes to:
+> actually writes to.
 >
 > - **Per-PVC device-mapper devices.** LVM-based local CSI drivers expose
 >   each PVC as its own `/dev/dm-N` device.
 That's why the `blockio.yaml`
 >   in [step 3](#3-author-the-blockio-class-ladder) includes
->   `/dev/dm-[0-9]*` in the device globs — the cap is enforced on the
+>   `/dev/dm-[0-9]*` in the device globs --the cap is enforced on the
 >   dm device that the Postgres process writes to.
 > - **Local storage.** I/O stays on the node, so a kernel-block-layer cap
 >   is meaningful.
 With network-attached storage (Ceph RBD, EBS, GCE PD,